dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 Last updated for: `v5.0.5`

-Enabling this feature causes a full node to expose a stream of orderbook updates (L3) and fills, allowing clients to maintain a full view of the book.
-Note that due to dYdX's offchain orderbook design, the book state can vary slightly between nodes.
+Enable full node gRPC streaming to expose a stream of orderbook updates (L3) and fills, allowing clients to maintain a full view of the orderbook.
+Note that the orderbook state can vary slightly between nodes due to dYdX's offchain orderbook design.

 ## Enabling Streaming